JayJadav/Digole-LCD-Display/index.md

 ### Implementing a Digole LCD Display with a Raspberry Pi

 ## November 6th - PCB Design Update
 As I began soldering the vias together I noticed that I didn’t account for the GND pin not being placed adjacent to the CLK pin on the display.
-As such, I was required to move the ground connection on the PCB over one port on the PCB.
+As such, I was required to move the ground connection on the PCB over one port.
 Also, I reconfigured the total number of ports on the PCB to match the amount of pins that the display has.
 In other words I added a sixth port to account for the SS pin.
 The SS pin and the SDA pin will be left open.
 The files were sent to the Prototype Lab and the PCB should be constructed by the 8th.

 #### Fritzing Breadboard
 ![FritzBreadBoard](https://raw.githubusercontent.com/jacobladan/Digole-LCD-Display/master/documentation/Fritzing%20Breadboard%20V2.png)